mark Mark Image URL

 The URL for the watermark can be either absolute or relative.
-An absolute URL has no restrictions in that it may reside on a separate host and path from the source image.
-If the URL is relative, the calculated absolute URL will have some restrictions based on the source type:
+An absolute URL has no restrictions—it may reside on a separate host and path from the base image.
+If the URL is relative, the calculated absolute URL will have some restrictions based on the Source type:

-- Web Folder: Relative URLs must not resolve to an absolute URL outsize of the base URL defined in the source.
+- Web Folder: Relative URLs must not resolve to an absolute URL outside of the base URL defined in the source.

 - Web Proxy: Relative URLs may resolve to to an absolute URL using any path with the host of the source URL.